KyletheFox/Dr_Bob_Disassembler/README.md

-# op-code-generator
+# Dr Bob's Disassembler
-Create a disassembler that reads in fictious op codes from Dr Bob's SIM.
+Created a disassembler that reads in fictious op codes from Dr Bob's SIM.